-9.3.1 Measure spectra of sample measures or simulate these spectra using the programme implementing calculation methods.

-9.3.2 Generate files of passport data of calibration sources.
-To do this, use the Reference source library editor window, which can be opened from the main programme menu Options-> Reference source library editor (see section 13).

-9.3.3 Process the spectra received in p.9.3.1 for the purposes of searching, identification and determining areas of peaks as described in section 6.

-9.3.4 For each spectrum of the calibration source, set its own file of passport data.
-To do this, specify a link to the file of passport data in the Source reference data field in the Spectrum parameters window of each spectrum.

-9.3.5 Save processed spectra to a disc.

-9.3.6 Open the Efficiency calibration window (see Fig. 48) by pressing 🖾 on the toolbar of the programme.
+- 9.3.1 Measure spectra of sample measures or simulate these spectra using the programme implementing calculation methods. - 9.3.2 Generate files of passport data of calibration sources.
+To do this, use the Passport of source editor window, which can be opened from the main programme menu Options-> Passport of source editor (see section 13). - 9.3.3 Process the spectra received in p.9.3.1 for the purposes of searching, identification and determining areas of peaks as described in section 6. - 9.3.4 For each spectrum of the calibration source, set its own file of passport data.
+To do this, specify a link to the file of passport data in the Passport of source field in the Spectrum parameters window of each spectrum. - 9.3.5 Save processed spectra to a disc. - 9.3.6 Open the Efficiency calibration window (see Fig. 48) by pressing on the toolbar of the programme.
 Choose tab Efficiency calibration which is the first tab in the window's title.

-9.3.7 In tab Efficiency calibration, using Add on the toolbar, load all the calibration spectra.
-In case of thin-layer alpha sources, grouping spectra in a table by density or another parameter is not necessary.
+9.3.7 In tab Efficiency calibration, using Add on the toolbar, load all the calibration spectra, then range them in such a way that the spectra with one density (or other parameter) are grouped.
+(See example on Fig.49).